SylviaOne/Repo-hub/README.md

-## Why do mathematicians hate the U.S.?
-Because it's indivisible.
+## Where do owls go to buy their baby clothes?
+The owlet malls.